British Prime Minister Johnson to face no-confidence vote

 Gray said the “senior leadership team” must bear responsibility for “failures of leadership and judgment.”

 The prime minister said he was “humbled” and took “full responsibility” — but insisted he would not resign.
-He urged Britons to “move on” and focus on Britain’s battered economy and the war in Ukraine.
+He urged Britons to “move on” and focus on righting the battered economy and helping Ukraine defend itself against a Russian invasion.

-But a growing number of Conservatives feel that Johnson, the charismatic leader who won them a huge parliamentary majority in 2019, is now a liability.
+But a growing number of Conservatives feel that Johnson is now a liability who will doom them to defeat at the next election, which must be held by 2024.

-If Johnson is ousted it would spark a Conservative leadership contest, in which several prominent government ministers are likely to run.
+“Today’s decision is change or lose,” said Jeremy Hunt, who ran against Johnson for the Conservative leadership in 2019 but has largely refrained from criticizing him since.
+“I will be voting for change.”

-Conservative lawmaker Roger Gale, a Johnson critic, said “we have some very good alternatives to the prime minister so we’re not short of choice.”
+Lawmaker Jesse Norman, a longtime Johnson supporter, said Monday that the prime minister had “presided over a culture of casual law-breaking” and had left the government “adrift and distracted.”

 Cabinet minister Steve Barclay, a Johnson ally, said toppling the leader now would be “indefensible.”

-“The problems we face aren’t easy to solve,” he wrote on the Conservative Home website.
-“Democracies around the world are all currently facing similar challenges.
-But under Boris Johnson’s leadership, our plan for jobs shows how we are navigating through these global challenges.
+“The problems we face aren’t easy to solve” but Conservatives have the right plan to tackle them, he wrote on the Conservative Home website.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.